KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 47 : Retrieve Highest Number of Manufactured Models

 The task is to determine the maximum number of models manufactured by a single make.

+## Problem 48 : Retrieve Make with Highest Production

+Identify the vehicle make that has the highest total number of manufactured models.